 How to get the best car insurance

-Car insurance is personalized to each driver, depending on rate factors such as where you live, the car you drive, and your driver history.
-When searching for the best car insurance in Colorado for you, consider your needs for car insurance coverage:
+Car insurance is personalized to each driver, depending on rating factors such as where you live, the car you drive and your driving history.
+When searching for the best car insurance in Colorado, you might want to:

 Car insurance discounts in Colorado

-There are a number of available auto insurance discounts from providers in Colorado, but they will vary from agency to agency.
-If you’re switching insurance companies, ask if they offer a transfer discount because you may be able to save money by switching companies.
+There are a number of available auto insurance discounts from providers in Colorado, but they will vary from company to company.
+Some common discounts that many insurance companies offer include:

 Frequently asked questions